Obama plans outdoor 60th birthday bash on Martha’s Vineyard amid nationwide delta variant surge

 Despite their public stances for advancing public health safety, the birthday festivities have attracted criticism from right-leaning voices, such as writers Brent Bozell and Jim Hanson, who have branded the party as a “super spreader” and commented on the alleged hypocrisy.

-While the former president tries to mitigate the spread of the coronavirus among his invitees, he is seeking to spread support to organizations he cares about, an unnamed person familiar with the event told People.
+While the former president is trying to mitigate the spread of the coronavirus among his invitees, he is seeking to spread support to organizations he cares about, an unnamed person familiar with the event told People.

-A person with knowledge of the party told Axios that 475 people have confirmed their attendance and that more than 200 staffers will work the occasion.
+A person with knowledge of the party told Axios that 475 people have confirmed their attendance and that more than 200 staff members will work at the party.

-“In lieu of gifts, guests are being asked to consider giving to programs that work to support boys and young men of color and their families here at home in the United States, empower adolescent girls around the world, and equip the next generation of emerging community leaders including the My Brother’s Keeper Alliance, the Girls Opportunity Alliance, or the Obama Foundation’s Global Leadership programs,” the person said.
+“In lieu of gifts, guests are being asked to consider giving to programs that work to support boys and young men of color and their families here at home in the United States, empower adolescent girls around the world, and equip the next generation of emerging community leaders including the My Brother’s Keeper Alliance, the Girls Opportunity Alliance or the Obama Foundation’s Global Leadership programs,” the person said.

 Read more: